General selection models: Bernstein duality and minimal ancestral structures

-\subsection{Existence, Uniqueness and Convergence}
+\subsection{Existence, uniqueness, and convergence}

-We start this section with a proof of the well-posedness of the SDE~\eqref{eq:SDEoriginal02} for every polynomial $s$.
-Afterwards, we prove Theorem~\ref{teo:convergence}, which provides conditions for a sequence of Moran models with frequency-dependent selection and large neutral offspring to converge to the solution of the SDE~\eqref{eq:SDEoriginalBer}.
-The asymptotic (properly scaled) selection mechanism consequently corresponds to a SD of the drift term.
-Corollary~\ref{Natsequence} states that the converse is also true, i.e. for a SDE of the form \eqref{eq:SDEoriginalBer} and a SD $(\beta,p)$ of its drift, one can always construct a sequence of Moran models converging (in the sense of Theorem~\ref{teo:convergence}) to the SDE~\eqref{eq:SDEoriginalBer}.
+In this section we first show that the SDE~\eqref{eq:SDEoriginal02} is well-posed for every polynomial $d$ vanishing at the boundary.
+We then prove Theorem~\ref{teo:convergence}, which provides conditions for a sequence of Moran models to converge to the solution of the SDE~\eqref{eq:SDEoriginalBer}.
+Finally, we prove Corollary~\ref{Natsequence}, which provides an explicit sequence of Moran models converging to the solution of the SDE~\eqref{eq:SDEoriginalBer}.